Tampoka/Barbershop/README.md

-Just small project made while styding on HTML Academy course.
+Just small project made while studying on HTML Academy course.
 Html, Css and some JS.